Dynamic Application Security Testing: The Ultimate Guide

 Can DAST be integrated with other security testing methods?

-DAST can be effectively integrated with other security testing methodologies, such as Static Application Security Testing (SAST) and Software Composition Analysis (SCA).
+DAST can be effectively integrated with other security testing methodologies, such as Static application security testing (SAST) and Software Composition Analysis (SCA).
 This integration enhances the overall security posture by addressing vulnerabilities from different angles and stages of the software development lifecycle.

 -